hugomaiavieira/Webservice-1.5/source/english.md

 The cancellation is used when the retailer decides for don't effective a purchase order, because the stock is not enough, because the customer gave up, ot any other reason.
 Its usage is necessary especially if the transaction has been captured, because there will be a debit on holder's invoice if it won't be cancelled.

-<aside class="notice">If the transaction is just authorized and the store eant to cancell it, the cancellation order it's not necessary, because after the timeout of capture expires, it will be cancelled automatically by the system.</aside>
+<aside class="notice">If the transaction is just authorized and the store want to cancel it, the cancellation order it's not necessary, because after the timeout of capture expires, it will be cancelled automatically by the system.</aside>

 ### Total and Partial Cancellation